 By the end of this level of this programme the Primary: 2,4,5 ILO1, ILO2, Case Studies HIGH2061 students will be able to demonstrate for a Class exercises, seminars, ILO4, ILO5 Examinations HIGH2062 threshold pass: simulations and discussions, Written Reports HIGH2037 QAA Benchmarks: workshops, academic tutorials.
-Research investigations Psychology benchmarks 5.5.1-5.5; Secondary/Supplementary: Essays Criminology Benchmarks 5.1-5.4; Case Studies, Reviews of Presentations applied practice, problem Evaluate and decide between theories and based learning, structured assumptions, assess options and apply ideas in feedback. a range of situations outside those in which they were first learned Discriminate between methodologies, extrapolate information and draw conclusions, recognise where the lack of information or knowledge might affect the research design and methodology.
-Be able to interpret numerical data and carry the appropriate inferential analyses
+Research investigations Psychology benchmarks 5.5.1-5.5.5; Secondary/Supplementary: Essays Criminology Benchmarks 5.1-5.4; Case Studies, Reviews of Presentations applied practice, problembased Evaluate and decide between theories and learning, structured feedback. assumptions, assess options and apply ideas in a range of situations outside those in which they were first learned Discriminate between methodologies, extrapolate information and draw conclusions, recognise where the lack of information or knowledge might affect the research design and methodology.
+Be able to interpret numerical data and carry the appropriate inferential analyses An explanation for embedding Cognitive and Intel Leader Chille the control Table 1